Director of Curricular Programs, Turner School of Entrepreneurship and Innovation; Professor, Entrepreneurship

 Ph.D., Organizational Behavior and Entrepreneurship, University of Wisconsin-Madison

 B.S., Sociology, Honors College Graduate, University of Houston, University Park

 Eden S. Blair has been at Bradley University since 2007.
 She is currently an associate professor of entrepreneurship.
 Her work experience includes completing two years of National Service through the AmeriCorps National Civilian Community Corps and co-founding and working with various non-profit ventures.
-As a member of the board of advisors for the Springboard New Venture Competition, Eden advises students from across campus on business formation and ideation.
+Dedicated to her community, Eden is a board member of Grafelman Farms Animal Rescue and the Peoria County Board member for District 6.
+Eden advises students from across campus on business formation and ideation.
 She sits on numerous advising boards for social ventures and governmental agencies.